Login from a mobile app

 and OAuth 2.0 for Native Apps: Client Authentication).

-Both URIs must be added to the sales unit from the merchant portal, as described in Portal: How to set up login on your sales unit.
+Both URIs must be added to the sales unit on the portal, portal.vippsmobilepay.com.
+For help, see Portal: How to set up login on your sales unit.

 must be exactly the same as used in the API calls.
 Be extra careful with